 And there’s no way to have written instructions for them all (well, there is, but it would be miserable to go through them.

-Step 11 – Most importantly… Go out and ENJOY your new Xero Shoes and Feel The World!™
+Step 11 – Most importantly… Go out and ENJOY your new Xero Shoes and Live Life Feet First!

 Remember, though, to take it easy at first.
 If you’re not used to going barefoot, especially running barefoot, you’ll be putting more stress on your muscles and skin than you’re used to.
 Work your way into your huaraches slowly.